The Team

 [email protected]

-Eveline Chang, msw, is grateful to offer over 30 years of experience designing and facilitating community- and campus-based programs rooted in social justice, anti-oppressive practice, community organizing, popular education, and community wellness.
+eveline chang, msw, is grateful to offer over 30 years of experience designing and facilitating community- and campus-based programs rooted in social justice, anti-oppressive practice, community organizing, popular education, and community wellness.
 Eveline’s teaching and facilitation approach integrates restorative and transformative practices, cultural humility, emergent strategy, mindfulness, belonging and collective liberation.

-Eveline is a full-time Continuing Lecturer with UC Berkeley School of Social Welfare, teaching graduate courses in multilevel social work practice and foundations, anti-oppressive social work, community organizing, social work with groups, and grief, loss and bereavement.
+eveline is a full-time Continuing Lecturer with UC Berkeley School of Social Welfare, teaching graduate courses in multilevel social work practice and foundations, anti-oppressive social work, community organizing, social work with groups, and grief, loss and bereavement.
 They have also served as a Restorative Practices Trainer with SEEDS Community Resolution Center’s School Services Program, and facilitation consultant with the Posse Foundation, a national educational equity organization.

 Previous roles have focused on multicultural youth organizing, activism, and social change work with several vibrant community justice organizations in the Bay Area.
 Chicago, Detroit and Houston, centering the wisdom and leadership of young people from marginalized backgrounds.